 Even if the indicators used in the IIAG to measure these are broader than the many specific indicators used to measure the targets in the African and global Agendas, they serve as good proxies to assess the general environment and trends in which the countries are operating.
-The key challenge for many countries in providing education for productive employment lies, for the majority, in the quality of education and its relevance to the job market.
+The key challenge for many countries in providing education for productive employment lies in the quality of education and its relevance to the job market.

 Most countries have indeed been faring better in improving access to education.
 Even if scores still remain low, a majority of countries have seen more primary school completion and more students enrolled in secondary education over the last ten years, providing evidence that access has, on average, been extended.
 The indicators measuring enrolment are among some of the most improved indicators in the IIAG, with secondary and tertiary enrolment being, at average continental level, two of the ten most improved of the IIAG's 102 indicators over the last decade.
-There has also been improvement in increasing the number of pupils per teachers in primary schools, and the average score for the indicator measuring this was 71.2 out of 100.0 in 2017.
+There has also been an increase in the number of teachers per pupil in primary schools, and the average score for the indicator measuring this is 71.2 out of 100.0 in 2017.